LamininSolutions/mfsql-connector/source/procedures/spMFUpdateObjectChangeHistory.rst

 Delete the records for the class and the property to reset the records in the table MFObjectChangeHistory or to force updates prior to the last update date

-This procedure is included in spMFUpdateAllIncludedInAppTables routine.
-This allows for scheduling only the latter procedure in an agent to ensure that all the updates in the App is included.
+This procedure is included in spMFUpdateMFilesToSQL and spMFUpdateAllIncludedInAppTables routines.
+This allows for scheduling these procedures in an agent or another procedure to ensure that all the updates in the App is included.

 spMFUpdateObjectChangeHistory can be run on its own, either by calling it using the Context menu Actions, or any other method.